 City Park (the "Park") shall be open to the public daily from 30 minutes prior to official sunrise until 30 minutes after official sunset, at which time all persons must vacate City Park premises.
-There are exceptions for Morning Call, City Park managed facilities, and special events.
-Harrison and Filmore Streets will remain open in the Park.
-People will be asked to vacate the areas bounded by Wisner, Marconi and up to but not including Harrison and City Park Avenue, and public areas from Harrison to Robert E. Lee.
+There are exceptions for Cafe Du Monde, City Park-managed facilities, and special events.
+Harrison Avenue and Filmore Avenue will remain open in the Park.
+People will be asked to vacate the areas bounded by Wisner Boulevard, Marconi Drive and up to but not including Harrison and City Park Avenue, and public areas from Harrison to Allen Toussaint Boulevard.

-Exceptions include special events extending beyond hours that have been scheduled and approved by the Park Management, such as football games in the stadium, the softball complex, or at New Orleans Museum of Art (NOMA), or activities being held at Christian Brothers School, or any other recognized City Park facility.
+Exceptions include special events extending beyond hours that have been scheduled and approved by the Park management, such as athletic events, weddings, activities at the New Orleans Museum of Art (NOMA), Christian Brothers School, or any other recognized City Park facility.
 Persons attending such events are required to vacate the Park premises within 30 minutes of the end of any such event.

-Golfers are permitted in the immediate vicinity of the Golf Clubhouse if waiting for an early morning tee-off assignment.
+Golfers are permitted in the immediate vicinity of Bayou Oaks Golf Course if waiting for an early morning tee-off assignment.

-Boy Scouts or Girl Scouts of America may use Scout Island and other areas designated by Park Management provided they are under the direct supervision of adult Scout leaders and upon prior reservation.
+Boy Scouts or Girl Scouts may use Scout Island and other areas designated by Park management provided they are under the direct adult supervision and upon prior reservation.

 II.
 GENERAL RULES